Hardwaregore/Hardwaregore/README.md

   * I used to think a pull request was to get content off of github.
 That is why I have so little PR's
   * I basicly never fork repos because I prefer my repos list to be clean
   * For some reason, most people at the school I go to thinks that github was the same thing as p**nhub
+  * One day, I accidently forked a fork.
+And legends state that it was still stuck on my repos list to this very day...

  # Some other stuff ↓